ericminio/conferences/how-to-make-agile-work.md

 So, how does a team deliver such promise?

-The agile manifesto is actually full of advices about how to make Agile work.
+The agile manifesto is actually full of advices about how to make that happen.
 Some are straightforward:
 * principle #4: business people and developers must work together daily throughout the project.
 * principle #6: The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 * Principle #12: At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly